 Zeanah Engineering Complex

 Once you have reached the end of Middle Way Drive, retrace your steps until you are back at the courtyard located between Ferris and Perkins halls.
-Across the courtyard and between these buildings, you’ll find a staircase that will take you to the Lower Drive on the south side of the Hill.
+Between these buildings, you’ll find a staircase that will take you to the Lower Drive.
 As you descend the stairs, you will have an excellent view of the Zeanah Engineering Complex, named for Eric and Elaine Zeanah, longtime benefactors and alumni.
-Once complete, it will serve as the Gateway to Engineering at UT.
-It is the in-progress future home of UT’s top-ranked Department of Nuclear Engineering, the Engineering Fundamentals and Cook Grand Challenge Honors programs, the Min H. and Yu Fan Kao Innovation and Collaboration Studio, state-of-the-art classroom and advanced research laboratory spaces, and will be the hub for the college’s leadership and administrative operations.

 Photos